nicolastorresr/SocialNetworkSimulation/README.md

 # SocialNetworkSimulation
 This project simulates a social network using autonomous agents based on Large Language Models (LLMs) to study the emergence of influencers and information spread patterns.

+## Considerations

+1. Having Python version greater than 3.9 and lower than 3.11.0

 ## Setup

 1. Clone the repository: